v-vox/imageToBezier/README.md

 .
 Image format conversion and canny edge detection using openCV (included in release), tracing SVGs to a single path using Potrace, and then script to convert bezier paths to curve equations. release includes all DLLs

+(i made this a year ago and i lost the source code but i'll upload it if i find it)